Introduction

 - Or were lost in wars and disasters.

 The destruction of Jerusalem in 70 CE severely reduced the survival of Judaean records.
-Provincial archives from minor towns in Galilee have almost entirely vanished.
+Provincial archives from minor towns in the Galilee have almost entirely vanished.

 III.
 Literacy and Social Class